Jewish Studies Courses

 Jewish Learning Fellowship (JLF)

 The Jewish Learning Fellowship provides a semester of intellectual and experiential learning for students looking to deepen their understanding of Judaism.
-This quarter we will be approaching Life's Big Questions: Or, How to Get More Out of College.
-Jewish Learning Fellows meet weekly over dinner and are offered a $300 stipend.
+This year, we will be approaching Life's Big Questions in the fall, Sex, Love, & Relationships in the winter, and Social Justice in the spring.
+Jewish Learning Fellows meet weekly over dinner and are offered a $250 stipend.
 Application available soon.

 Israel and Peoplehood Series